INFORMSJoC/2024.0645/README.md

 ## Installation

 ### Prerequisites
-   - Python 3.8 or later
-   - Docker
-   - Kubernetes (with kubectl)
-   - Transformers library by Hugging Face

 - **Hardware Requirements**:
   - NVIDIA A100 GPUs with at least 40GB of VRAM.
   - Multi-node GPU cluster with high-speed interconnects (recommended).